 South Atlantic Ocean

-Ascension, like Britain’s other Overseas Territories and the Crown Territories, is not part of the United Kingdom.
-It has its own Constitution (shared with St Helena and Tristan da Cunha), is internally self-governing, makes its own laws and, as a separate fiscal jurisdiction, has tax raising powers, through the Governor.
+Ascension, like the United Kingdom’s other Overseas Territories and the Crown Territories, is not part of the United Kingdom.
+It has its own Constitution (shared with St Helena and Tristan da Cunha), is internally self-governing, makes its own laws and as a separate fiscal jurisdiction, has tax raising powers through the Governor.
 The United Kingdom is responsible for defence, international relations and internal security.

 There is no indigenous or permanent population.
 The inhabitants of the island comprise the employees and families of the organisations working on the island.